salemhilal/atom-jsfmt/README.md

 atom-jsfmt
 ==========

-Automatically run `jsfmt` every time you save a javascript source file!
+Automatically run `jsfmt` every time you save a javascript source file.

 It effectively runs `jsfmt -fw [your file].js` on save.

 Usage
 -----